Hintay/py-zebra-scanner-windows/README.md

-# Python Zebra Scanner for Windows
+# Zebra Scanner Python Extension for Windows
 This is Windows version of Zebra Scanner python extension.

 For the original Linux version, see https://github.com/dayjaby/zebra-scanner